RicuNi/MSc-Project/README.md

 This software is the achievement of Msc project.

 To test this file, please follow the steps as follow:

-  Open the file pro.sln with Visual studio 2019(X86)
+--Open the file pro.sln with Visual studio 2019(X86)

 the test data resource is in the map file.